-- ✓ Ms. Backmon noted that a total of 33 CMAQ/RSTP applications were received for this programming cycle. - $\checkmark$ The estimated available funding is \$77 million for FY2026. - ✓ Once approved by the Authority, the recommended projects will be forwarded to the Commonwealth Transportation Board (CTB) for final approval.
+- ✓ Ms. Backmon noted that a total of 33 CMAQ/RSTP applications were received for this cycle. - ✓ The estimated total available funding is \$77 million. - ✓ Once approved by the Authority, the recommended projects will go to the Commonwealth Transportation Board (CTB) for final approval.

 Councilmember Snyder moved Authority approval of the recommended list of projects to the Commonwealth Transportation Board for FY2026 CMAQ and RSTP funding; seconded by Chairman McKay.
-Motion passed unanimously. - VIII.Request for NVTA Letter of Support for INFRA Grant for DRPT, Prince William and Fairfax CountiesMs.
-Backmon, Executive Director Ms. Backmon, Executive Director Interface CountiesRecommended action:Approval of NVTA Letters of Support for INFRA Grant - ✓ Ms. Backmon informed the Authority about requests for NVTA letters of support received for three INFRA Grant Applications.
+Motion passed unanimously.

+VIII.
+Request for NVTA Letter of Support for INFRA Grant for DRPT, Prince William and Fairfax Counties

+Recommended action: Approval of NVTA Letters of Support for INFRA Grant

-- ✓ the Department of Rail and Public Transportation (DRPT), Fairfax and Prince William Counties requested letters of support. - Prince William County requested a letter of support for the Route 15 Improvements with Railroad Overpass Project. - ✓ DRPT requested a letter of support for the Long Bridge Expansion Project. - ✓ Fairfax County requested a letter of support for the Richmond Highway Widening Project (Mount Vernon Memorial Highway to Sherwood Hall Lane). - ✓ These projects are in TransAction, the region's long range transportation plan, and the provision of these letters is consistent with NVTA's Strategic Plan Goal to actively seek federal funds for projects.
+- ✓ Ms. Backmon informed the Authority about requests for NVTA letters of support for three INFRA Grant Applications. - ✓ the Department of Rail and Public Transportation (DRPT), Fairfax and Prince William Counties requested letters of support. - ✓ Prince William County requested a letter of support for the Route 15 Improvements with Railroad Overpass Project. - ✓ DRPT requested a letter of support for the Long Bridge Expansion Project. - ✓ Fairfax County requested a letter of support for the Richmond Highway Widening Project (Mount Vernon Memorial Highway to Sherwood Hall Lane). - ✓ These projects are in TransAction, the region's long range transportation plan, and the provision of these letters is consistent with NVTA's Strategic Plan Goal to actively seek federal funds for projects.